-However, a new procedure allows doctors at Marshfield Clinic to adjust new rods in a patient’s back without going through surgery.
-It’s the new wave in scoliosis treatment that can minimize a child’s anxiety, but also can make managing scoliosis treatments more affordable for families.
+However, a procedure allows doctors at Marshfield Clinic to adjust rods in a patient’s back without going through surgery.
+It’s an advance wave in scoliosis treatment that can minimize a child’s anxiety, but also can make managing scoliosis treatments more affordable for families.

 What is the procedure?

 MaGnetic Expansion Control (MAGEC) originally began in Europe.
 It is used in younger kids who still have significant growth, usually age 10 years or younger.

 In the past, a surgeon would put rods in the child’s spine.
 Every six to nine months, the child would go back into surgery to expose the rods and lengthen and reset them to accommodate the child’s growth.
 This meant multiple surgeries throughout the child’s lifetime.